top of page

 Join me below for a short devotional about how God is personal, and to dwell in the presence of God means we need a personal relationship with Jesus.
 Also join me one more time at the end of this post for prayer.

-We are so blessed!
-We are living in the time that if we choose to have a relationship with Jesus and desire to dwell in the presence of God - we can!
 We have direct access to God, our Father.
 We don't need a High Priest to go to the Temple to sacrifice an animal to cover our sins because Jesus is our High Priest.
-Jesus has already paid the price for our sin, securing direct access to the dwelling place of God for all eternity.
+Jesus has already paid the price for our sins, securing direct access to the dwelling place of God for all eternity.

 The dwelling place of God

-In the Old Testament the dwelling place of God was in the Temple, in the Holy of Holies.
+In the Old Testament, the dwelling place of God was in the Temple, in the Holy of Holies.
 No one could come into the Holy of Holies and live because of the Glory of God that was there.
-Only the High Priest that had prepared his body under certain instruction and had the perfect spotless lamb to sacrifice could go into it.
+Only the High Priest who had prepared his body under certain instruction and had the perfect spotless lamb to sacrifice could go into it.
 This temple was destroyed by the Romans in 70 AD.
 So there were no more sacrifices.

 Since there is no Temple today, then where is the dwelling place of God?